NAG-DevOps/splints/README.md

 ##### Options #####

-- `--sim` -- run a simulation scenatrio of creating, examing, linking, and closing a ticket (the original 0.0.5- `main`)
 - `--quick` -- create a "quick ticket" with an optional description, default assignee, and a subject
 - `--edit` -- quick editing a ticket by appending a description and a subject
+- `--details` -- dump ticket details in a simple raw list form
+- `--link` -- link two tickets

 - `--debug` -- enable verbose debug mode; **NOTE:** as a part of the request dump your credentials are dumped as well

 - `--stdin` -- populate ticket description from STDIN (can be piped from other programs), works with `--quick` and `--edit`; if `--description` is set, it is pre-pended to the STDIN part.
+- `--static` -- use static linking of tickets (default); works with `--link`
+- `--dynamic` -- use dynamic linking of tickets; works with `--link`

 - `--description=s` -- string of the description to append to the ticket
 - `--subject=s` -- string of the subject line portion (title of the ticket)
-- `--ticket=i` -- ticket number to editing
+- `--ticket=i` -- ticket number to edit, see details of, or link
+- `--ticket2=i` -- other ticket number to link to
+- `--sim` -- run a simulation scenario of creating, examining, linking, and closing a ticket (the original 0.0.5-'s `main`)

 ##### Examples #####

+- `./splints.pl --quick`
 - `./splints.pl --quick --subject=foo --description=barbar`
 - `./splints.pl --edit --ticket=5461 --subject=foofoo --description=barbarbaz`
+- `cal | ./splints.pl --quick --stdin --subject='stdin description body test'`
+- `cal | ./splints.pl --edit --ticket=5461 --stdin --subject='optional subject for stdin description body test'`
+- `./splints.pl --link --ticket=5473 --ticket2=5474`
+- `./splints.pl --link --ticket=5474 --ticket2=5475 --dynamic`
+- `./splints.pl --details --ticket=5474`
 - `./splints.pl --sim`
 - `./splints.pl --sim --debug`
-- `cal | ./splints.pl --quick --stdin --subject='stdin description body test'`

 #### Windows ####